 How you know it’s more than being frugal

 At one point Jenny it was taking 4-5 hours a day of her life to couponing.
-She was searching the internet for savings, getting the mailman to deliver extra copies of the local ads, travelling to the stores, and of course the time spent with a pair of scissors.
+She was searching the internet for savings, getting the mailman to deliver extra copies of the local ads, traveling to the stores, and of course the time spent with a pair of scissors.

 But coupons are totally worth it, right?